ttvd/houdini-geo-vox/README.md

 * Tested on Windows and Houdini 18.0
     * Generate a Visual Studio solution using premake:
         * premake5 --houdini-version=18.0.348 vs2017
-    * Build the GEO Houdini dso GEO_Vox.dylib.
+    * Build the GEO Houdini dso GEO_Vox.dll.
     * Place the dso in the appropriate Houdini dso folder.
         * On Windows this would be C:\Users\your_username\Documents\houdini18.0\dso
         * Or your HOUDINI_DSO_PATH